lucasjellema/simple-authenticated-webapp/README.md

 - ID tokens are stored in memory only, not in browser storage
 - The application follows security best practices for authentication
 - Authentication state is not persisted between browser sessions
+- API requests include bearer tokens in Authorization headers
+- Preflight requests are automatically handled by the browser for authenticated API calls with custom headers

 ## Customization